-The MySQL Event Scheduler manages the scheduling and execution of events: Tasks that run according to schedule.
+The MySQL Event Scheduler manages the scheduling and execution of events, that is, tasks that run according to a schedule.
 The following discussion covers the Event Scheduler and is divided into the following sections:

 Stored routines require the